alsyundawy/dns-blocklists/README.md

 30. [Disclaimer](#disclaimer)
 31. [Contact](#contact)

-### :books: **Multi - Cleans up the internet and protects your privacy!** <a name="overview"></a>
+### :books: **Multi, cleans up the internet and protects your privacy!** <a name="overview"></a>

 This is an all-in-one DNS blocklist that comes in **several versions (light, normal, pro, pro++, and ultimate)**.
-You can run it as a standalone blocklist, and it works for any region.
+You can run it standalone, and it works for any region.
 It blocks ads, affiliate links, trackers, metrics, telemetry, fake sites, phishing, malware, scams, cryptojacking, and other junk.
-It's built on [various source blocklists](sources.md), but that doesn't mean it's just a bunch of lists glued together.
-Everything here has been optimized and extended to properly clean up the internet across the board.
+It's built on [various source blocklists](sources.md), but that doesn't mean it's just a pile of lists glued together.
+Everything here has been optimized and extended so it actually cleans up the internet across the board.

 Curious about the sources?
 Check out: [Which sources are used for the lists and how are they compiled?](FAQ.md#sources)